Your Options in Dover, NH

 The abortion pill is not an option for women with certain health conditions.
 Learn more about any possible restrictions and potential side-effects of medication abortions.

 If you are unsure about the answer to any of these questions, we can help.
-Contact us today to make an appointment at Options in Rochester, NH.
+Contact us today to make an appointment.

 about the abortion pill

-A medication abortion, the abortion pill, is two drugs taken in separate doses (one at the clinic and one at home.)
+A medication abortion, the abortion pill, is two drugs taken in separate doses.
 Another name for the abortion pill is a medical or chemical abortion.
 It is FDA-approved up to 10 weeks after a woman's last menstrual period.
+It is not the same as emergency contraceptives.
+Contact us to learn more.

 about abortion procedures